AttackOnJasper/University-notes/psych253/psych253.md

 	- Study: self-esteem and illusions
 		- high self-esteem people think the other loves them more; low SE -> less
 - Companionate love: compatibility, friendship, continuation of passinate love
+	- even arranged marriages are happy in the long run

 ## Readings